ckristo/testabnf/README.md

     testabnf.sh aparse.jar file.abnf test-file

-* file.abnf : Contains the ABNF grammar used to parse the test strings
+* *file.abnf* : contains the ABNF grammar used to parse the test strings
-* test-file: A simple text file that contains the test strings line by line with a prefixed sign indicating if the test should succeed or fail, e.g.:
+* *test-file* : a text file that contains the test strings line by line with a prefixed sign indicating if the test should succeed or fail, e.g.:

 > + a string that should be parsed successfully by aparse
 > - a string that should NOT be parsed successfully by aparse